 Being a creative, it really feels like an impossible career, at times.
 You ended up working in robotics.
 What led you towards animation, and books?

 I found a job in London.
 Being an immigrant, you have to go through a lot of hurdles at the beginning.
 You feel like you're basically a Martian.
 You feel like you don't belong.
-But I couldn't get out of my job to pursue my passion, writing and animation and comics because I needed the money to survive; my visa was tied to my job.
+But I couldn't get out of my job to pursue my passion, writing for animation and comics because I needed the money to survive; my visa was tied to my job.
 I mean, there's a million different reasons, but I started studying script development at night at the National Film and Television school in London.
 Once I got my residency, I started working part time to help start the studio.

 I started doing cold calls; it was just me and Linda trying to get it started.
-I still it still breaks my heart just thinking about it.
+It still breaks my heart just thinking about it.
 The beginning was really rough.
 There were people throwing the door in my face and, you're putting yourself out there and it's kind of like walking naked in the street.
 So it broke my heart a million times.
 But there's one thing I have, which is resilience.
-I'm like Rocky, I get up every single time want over and over again, because I love this so much.
+I'm like Rocky, I get up every single time over and over again, because I love this so much.
 I wanted to do this.
 And I knew that I would be unhappy if I didn't do this; it's the only thing I wanted to do.

 Fantoons began in the animation space, long before it delved into publishing.